Is Redwood Materials Stock on the Horizon?

 A Redwood Materials IPO may not be on the horizon after all.
 However, the company has major plans to continue its work in becoming an industry leader in the EV battery recycling world.

-You can even get in on the act.
+You can even get in on the company’s services.
 You can recycle your old phones, laptops, tablets, power tools and other lithium-ion batteries directly with the company.
 There is more information on the Redwood Materials website.

-This may be a genius stroke by JB Straubel.
-Opening up the business to connect with consumers can create an effective supply chain.
+This may be a stroke of genius by Straubel.
+Opening the business to connect directly with consumers can create an effective supply chain.
 And Straubel has made it known he wants Redwood to become the end-of-life solution for electric vehicle batteries.

 The company currently has two facilities in Carson City, Nevada.
-Yet, Straubel has aspirations to have facilities around the world to recycle scrap from battery cells and consumer electronics.
+Yet, Straubel aims to have facilities around the world to recycle scrap from battery cells and consumer electronics.

 Investing in the EV Industry